 - Clean the filters: Most vacuum cleaners have one or more filters that trap dust and debris.
 These filters need to be cleaned regularly to maintain suction power.
 You can either wash the filter with water or replace it, depending on the type of filter.

-- Clean the brush roll: The brush roll of the vacuum cleaner can get tangled with hair, debris, and dirt.
+- Clean the brush roll: The brush roll can get tangled with hair, debris, and dirt.
 This can cause the brush roll to stop working and reduce suction power.
-To clean the brush roll, remove it from the vacuum cleaner and cut off any hair or debris that is tangled around it.
+To clean the brush roll, remove it and cut off any hair or debris that is tangled around it.

 Read More : 10 Easy Ways to Clean A Sofa